0nix/ggj21/twine/ending9.md

 "Look at all this evidence!"
 The Lieutenant says, waving the dossier around like a flag.
 "We played your game, we went the distance, we reported on the relevant findings.
 What else could we possibly do to convince you?
 Do we need to have some guy form Division IX too?
 Or maybe you want the entire department to come down and kiss your balls?"
 He says with some glee.

+That last sentence was enough to zip up Bayer's mouth.
+"Exactly how did you expect this was going turn out eh, Bayer?"
+He says in between chortles.
+"That you were going to last as some avenger in the night for a pathetic little man?
+That we were going to entertain anything other than what the intel we had on Sessler?
+Frankly, it's like I'm explaining basic arithmetic to a child."

+That last one made this man, the stink of day-old cigarettes made into a human being, break into a fit of laughter.
+Bayer doesn't even blink as he continues to stare Sessler down.

+"We have always done it like this, Bayer.
+Plain, and simple."
+The Lieutenant continues.
+"It's not going to change.
+We find them.
+We book them.
+We catch them.
+We throw them in a little cell.
+Sometimes I suck some to get what I want, and sometimes others want I got so they suck me.
+Surely you must know that much, Bayer?
+Say, how many people have you serviced to get to way you are?
+You must have done something like that, right?
+How many?
+Ten, fifteen, a hundred?
+All that work, and this is where it gets you."

 Sessler turns to you with a raspy chuckle.
 "You know, don't even bother to answer that.
 The real boots on the ground have better things to do than to argue with you.
 Now c'mon, Brownie.
 Th'night is young, let's go get something to drink.
-If you can't come up with one place, let's just agree to go to The Owl."
+If you can't come up with one place, let's just agree to go to The Bird."

 "A game."
 Sergeant Sessler growls.